For Educators

 Introduce the website to your students.
 Whether you or your students are familiar with using QC Trails or not, consider ways to facilitate co-learning so that you and your students learn how to use the site together.

 Becoming familiar with the interactive maps on the website is a great exercise in reading maps and exploring the region.
-On the Find Trails page, find your school and which trail postings are closest to the grounds.
+On the Find Trails page, find your school and identify which trail postings are closest to the grounds.
 Have students find their homes and nearby trails.
 Zoom in the map to see all trail lines and how they intersect across the Quad Cities.
 Open detailed trail pages and identify the different types of map pins.
 There’s lots to explore on the website!

 Ask your students to find good trails to take their grandparents on, where to go to see wildlife, or which ones would be good for commuting by bike.
 Have them support their selections with the content—maps, text, photos, vertical profiles—that appears on the detailed trail pages.